The Plaque Reads:

 Nidoto Nai Yoni – Let it not happen again

-On the morning of March 30, 1942, 227 Bainbridge Island men, women, and children, most of them United States Citizens, were escorted by armed soldiers to the Eagledale ferry landing.
-They solemnly boarded the ferry Kkehloken and departed on a lonely journey with an unknown destination and fate.
+On the morning of March 30, 1942, 227 Bainbridge Island men, women, and children–most of them United States Citizens–were escorted by armed soldiers to the Eagledale ferry landing.
+They solemnly boarded the ferry Kehloken and departed on a lonely journey with an unknown destination and fate.

 They were exiled by Presidential Executive Order 9066 and Civilian Exclusion Order No. 1 because they were Nikkei — persons of Japanese ancestry.
 With only six days notice they were forced to hastily sell, store, or make arrangements for all of their possessions, businesses and property.
 They were allowed to take only what they could carry or wear.

-They were the first of more than 120,000 Japanese–Americans to be forcibly removed from their homes and experience three years of unconstitutional internment.
-No all were interned.
+They were the first of more than 120,000 Japanese Americans to be forcibly removed from their homes and experience three years of unconstitutional incarceration.
+Not all were incarcerated.
 Some were drafted into the military, some were unjustly imprisoned, and some moved away — but all were forbidden to remain.